Beside the Mountain

 Instructions

-• Mix dry ingredients: In a large bowl mix the dry ingredients - flour, salt, baking powder and baking soda.
+• Mix dry ingredients: In a large bowl mix the dry ingredients - flour, cane sugar, baking powder, baking soda, and salt.
 Use a whisk to mix everything well.

 • Mix wet ingredients: Melt butter.
 Let it cool until it is not too hot to touch.
-To the slightly cooled butter add eggs, milk, and vanilla.
+To the slightly cooled butter, add eggs, milk, and vanilla.
 Whisk together until it is well combined.
+Set aside.

-• Fold everything together: Add the fruit of your choice to the flour mixture to briefly coat with a light layer of flour.
+• Fold everything together: In the flour mixture add the fruit of your choice to briefly coat with a light layer of flour.
 Then add the egg mixture into the bowl with flour.
 Use a spatula to stir the batter together, about 12 folds, just until everything is incorporated.
-Do not over-stir.

-• Scoop & bake: Add about ⅓ cup of batter to fill each muffin cup.
-Place the muffin tin in the preheated oven to bake for 8 minutes.
-Then turn the oven to 475 and bake another 5-8 munutes until fully baked.
+• Scoop & bake: Add about ⅓ cup of batter to fill each muffin cup to the top.
+Place the muffin tin in the oven at 425 Fahrenheit (215 C) to bake for 8 minutes.
+Then turn the oven to 375 Fahrenheit (190 C) and bake another 5-8 minutes until fully baked.
 Remove muffins from the oven when they spring back from the touch and when the center does not look gooey.

 • Cool & store: Wait for the muffins to cool slight (just a few minutes), then remove them from the muffin pan.
 Let them sit on a cooling rack until fully cool.
 Then place in a container lined with a paper towel (this will absorb any fruit moisture), keep in a cool dry place and eat within 3-4 days.